Airstack-xyz/docs/guides/social-follows/following.md

 # 💐 Following

-[Airstack](https://airstack.xyz) provides easy-to-use APIs for enriching Web3 social applications with and integrating on-chain and off-chain data with [Lens](https://lens.xyz) and [Farcaster](https://farcaster.xyz).
+[Airstack](https://airstack.xyz) provides easy-to-use APIs for enriching Web3 social applications with and integrating on-chain and off-chain data with [Farcaster](https://farcaster.xyz).

 ## Table Of Contents